cliffordx/legalbai/pages/codal___Family Code of the Philippines___Title 1.md

 		- The solemnizing officer shall also state under oath that he ascertained the qualifications of the contracting parties are found no legal impediment to the marriage.
 (76a)
 - # 🔴 Chapter 3 - Void and Voidable Marriages
 	- **ARTICLE 35.**
+	  id:: 634fbac1-10d8-4f72-b424-7f07d9901fc7
 	  collapsed:: true
-	  id:: 634fbac1-10d8-4f72-b424-7f07d9901fc7
 		- The following marriages shall be void from the beginning:
-			- (1) Those contracted by any party below eighteen years of age even with the consent of parents or guardians;
+			- (1) Those contracted by any party below eighteen (18) years of age even with the consent of parents or guardians;
+			  id:: 65179f14-acf2-47d3-a77a-5750ab131dc6
 			- (2) Those solemnized by any person not legally authorized to perform marriages unless such marriages were contracted with either or both parties believing in good faith that the solemnizing officer had the legal authority to do so;
 			- (3) Those solemnized without license, except those covered the preceding Chapter;
 			- (4) Those bigamous or polygamous marriages not failing under Article 41;